SECONDARY SCHOOL PROGRAMS.

-Whether it’s working in teams to build a raft or paddle a canoe blindfolded through a set course or challenging themselves on the flying fox and giant swing, students come away from ROAR with positive experiences and a greater sense of themselves.
+Whether it’s working in teams to build a raft or paddle a canoe blindfolded through a set course or challenging themselves with survival skills and initiative courses, students come away from ROAR with positive experiences and a greater sense of themselves.
 Schools benefit too with a greater sense of school community and team spirit, and increased values of respect, trust and honesty.

 Take the classroom outdoors

 Designed to supplement the curriculum, ROAR can be exclusively tailored to meet your school’s education objectives and outcomes.
 Our training and accreditation as outdoor leaders guarantees a vibrant, safe and fun learning experience for both students and teachers.